 Every year since I have known Mark we have spent Valentines day either apart due to a gig/work generally, or it has passed by unnoticed.
-Odd when shops are suddenly transformed into red, pulsating flower filled dens of . . .romance, well not the dog washing palour perhaps, but all others that can think of an excuse to sell more of anything.
+Odd, when shops are suddenly transformed into red, pulsating flower filled dens of . . . romance, well, not the dog washing parlour perhaps, but all others that can think of an excuse to sell more of anything.

-This year Mark is in Brum on this day, but a bunch of red roses had been left (with price tag)on the kitchen worktop.
-Yes we are edging ever nearer to a full blown MEAL OUT in candlelit restaurant situation.
-Thanks darling.
-I was going to embarrass you with a single red rose via interflora turning up in the middle of a world music lecture . . .remember that??
-BUT, I got sidetracked dealing with other people's burst pipes.
+This year Mark is in Brum on Valentines day, but a bunch of red roses had been left (with price tag) on the kitchen worktop.
+Yes!
+We are edging ever nearer to a full blown MEAL OUT in candlelit restaurant situation.
+Thanks, darling.
+I was going to embarrass you with a single red rose via interflora turning up in the middle of a world music lecture . . . remember that??
+BUT, I got sidetracked into helping with other people's burst pipes.

 Next year . . .